-This content is provided by Chambers.
-Learn more about our methodology
+This content is provided by Chambers based on our research.
+Learn more about our methodology.

 Talented advocate who is praised for his unwaveringly dedicated approach, regardless of whether he is handling high-profile cases in the Court of Appeal and Supreme Court or more routine County Court possession claims.
 His practice encompasses all areas of social housing law, including welfare reform, housing fraud and advisory work for registered providers.
 He is further known for his strength in handling disrepair claims.
 Lane also has a growing policy practice and is able to assist housing associations draft allocation and rent reduction schemes.

 "His knowledge is exceptional, and his advocacy and written services have been consistently at a very high standard."

 Recent work: Represented Salix Homes to enforce two possession orders against a tenant, both on grounds of rent arrears.
 A Court of Appeal hearing dealt with the issue of whether Salix was estopped from seeking and obtaining a second possession order when there was an earlier undischarged order.

 Predominantly advocates on behalf of local authorities and housing associations.
 She offers expertise across all areas of housing law, and regularly handles cases relating to succession disputes, possession claims and unlawful eviction.
 Interviewees are particularly quick to highlight her tenacity in court.
 She is also a notable expert on homelessness law, and has acted in multiple major cases regarding the law in this area.

 "She is excellent, approachable and down to earth.
 She goes over and above."
 "Her advice is very clear and concise.
 She is very user-friendly and experienced."

 Recent work: Acted for Sandwell Metropolitan Borough Council in a homelessness appeal in relation to an individual with a growing family and whether Section 11 of the Children Act added to the duties of the council.